Tuesday, 3 July 2018

 At the hotel we were shown to a room that looked out onto the church.
-The dinner menu did not look very appealing, but it was the only restaurant in the place.
+The dinner menu did not look very appealing, but there was no other restaurant in the place.

 Before eating we walked back to the bar for an apéritif, and while we were sitting there we had the idea of buying some food at the Petit-Casino and having a picnic in our room.

 By then it was 6:55 pm and the shop closed at 7, so we rushed down and got through the door in time, collecting a tin of choucroute garni, a camembert, half a baguette, some sausage and a bottle of local wine.